aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 I found the article [Global progress in Next.js](https://buildui.com/posts/global-progress-in-nextjs) by Sam Selikoff and Ryan Toronto on how to create a global progress bar very helpful here - please refer to it for more information.

-I tested out adding a `data-pending` to the component firing a global pending state as mentioned in the article [Instant Search Params with React Server Components](https://buildui.com/posts/instant-search-params-with-react-server-components"), however I don't want to add this logic to every component that can trigger a loading state.
+I tested out a simpler approach using the `group-has-` CSS and adding a `data-pending` to the component firing a global pending state as mentioned in the article [Instant Search Params with React Server Components](https://buildui.com/posts/instant-search-params-with-react-server-components).
+However I don't want to add this logic to every component that can trigger a loading state.

 Instead, let's create a global pending state provider that can trigger a common transition for all components inside `providers/LoadingContext.tsx`: